picoxr/PlatformSDK_LeaderBoard-Achievement_UE4/README.md

 # PlatformSDK_LeaderBoard-Achievement_UE4
-- If you have any questions/comments, please visit [**Pico Developer Community**](https://developer-global.pico-interactive.com/community) and raise your question there.
+- If you have any questions/comments, please visit [**Pico Developer Support Portal**](https://picodevsupport.freshdesk.com/support/home) and raise your question there.

 ## Unreal Engine 4 & SDK Version
 Unreal Engine : 4.27.2